hodgsim/NLP_Latent_Attitudes/README.md

 * bhtsne

 t-SNE calculations are performed using scikit-learn, although this can require significant amounts of memory.
-If there are problems with the workbook, instructions for installing the [bhtsne](https://github.com/lvdmaaten/bhtsne) package are included.
+If this is an issue, instructions for installing the [bhtsne](https://github.com/lvdmaaten/bhtsne) package are included.
 This uses Barnes-Hut t-SNE, which is an efficient approximation of t-SNE, running in _O(NlogN)_ time and requiring _O(N)_ memory, instead of _O(N^2)_ for the full implementation.